DavidPal/whitespace-format/README.md

 * `--normalize-new-line-markers` -- Make new line markers consistent in each file by replacing `\r\n`, `\n`, and `\r` with a consistent new line marker.
 * `--remove-trailing-whitespace` -- Remove whitespace at the end of each line.
+* `--remove-leading-empty-lines` -- Remove empty lines at the beginning of each file.
 * `--remove-trailing-empty-lines` -- Remove empty lines at the end of each file.
 * `--new-line-marker=MARKER` -- This option specifies what new line marker to when adding or replacing new line markers. `MARKER` must be one of the following: